 Both forms are an inexpensive flooring option commonly found in kitchens and bathrooms.
 Vinyl is easy to clean up and doesn’t require special maintenance.
 But it’s easily cut by sharp objects and dented by heavy furniture or appliances.
 Vinyl also fades in direct sunlight and can develop a worn-out look.
 This is true even with white floors.

-When it comes to installing vinyl, tiles are easier to manage that sheets.
+When it comes to installing vinyl, tiles are easier to manage than sheets.
 But both require precision to avoid bumps.
-Either way, this material can help dampened sound in rooms with high ceilings, lots of windows, or many hard surfaces.
+Either way, this material can help dampen sound in rooms with high ceilings, lots of windows, or many hard surfaces.

 4. Ceramic Tile

 Ceramic is clay, hardened at high heat.
 Once glazed, it is highly resistant to water and stains, which makes it a popular choice in kitchens and bathrooms.